 Acute aortic regurgitation will cause a very short, early diastolic decrescendo murmur with the aortic and left ventricular pressures equalized quickly, as the left ventricle has not had time to dilate or hypertrophy.
 Because increased left ventricular filling pressure and systemic vasoconstriction limit peripheral runoff, a wide pulse pressure is not typically seen in acute aortic regurgitation (Hurst’s the Heart; 2017;47;25b).

 The peripheral signs of aortic regurgitation are mostly due to the increased stroke volume and wide pulse pressure seen in aortic regurgitation.

 In 19th century Europe, syphilis was widespread.
 Syphilitic aortitis, resulting in aortic root dilation and severe aortic valve regurgitation, was quite common.
 With no therapy — medical or surgical — available, the disease was allowed to progress; many individuals developed congestive heart failure from aortic regurgitation.
-Manu physicians described various physical findings of aortic regurgitation.
+Many physicians described various physical findings of aortic regurgitation.
 These were often named after the physician who described them; they are listed below.
-In the era of quantitative echocardiography, they remain are intellectually and historically interesting.
+In the era of quantitative echocardiography, they remain intellectually and historically interesting.

 - Corrigan’s pulse: A rapid and forceful distension of the arterial pulse with a quick collapse

 - De Musset’s sign: Bobbing of the head with each heartbeat (like a bird walking)

 - Müller’s sign: Visible pulsations of the uvula